Zylvian/SendHots/README.md

 # SendHots
-Send your HotS data to a website and retrieve it with a server.
+Send your HotS data to a server and display it.